kl82slo/kl82slo.github.io/_posts/2021-05-16-0003 MicroStrategy Single Sign-On to Library with Trusted Authentication - in progress.md

 and enter user mstr and password that is located under 'Tomcat'
 ![PassEnterBlured](/img/20210516_0003/PassEnterBlured.png)

-I Library go to 'Library Server' and insert Secret Key
+Then go to 'Library Server' and insert Secret Key
 ![SecretKeyLibrary](/img/20210516_0003/SecretKeyLibrary.png)

 And click 'Save'